 However, before you rush in and start meeting with surveyors, it pays to familiarise yourself with the costs and regulations surrounding subdivision.
 Canstar takes a closer look at the rules around land ownership and how that impacts on the subdivision process.

 Subdividing is when you divide up land into two or more sections, generally with the idea of selling off some, if not all, of the resulting sections.

 The cost of subdividing land can vary significantly, depending on factors such as the cost of any infrastructure issues.
-As a rough guide, a standard subdivision of property into two lots in Auckland will cost between $120,000-$150,000.
+As a rough guide, a standard subdivision of property into two lots in Auckland costs around $150,000+.
 This cost covers an approved consent, a new certificate of title, professional fees and other requirements.